First Aid Procedures

 Accidents needing Hospital A&E Will Be Reported to England Hockey

 EH require that any hockey injury resulting in a visit to Hospital must be reported to EH directly: England Hockey - Injury Monitoring Report.
-This will be done by Michelle.
+This will be done by Maggs.

-Our GHC Accidnet/Injury Report form contains the details needed for Michelle to complete the online hospital report for England Hockey.
-This gives England Hockey a good record of accidents that happen in the game and can lead to rule and equipment changes that can offer better protection for players.
+The accident/injury reporting gives England Hockey a good record of the types of accidents and injuries that happen in the game and can lead to important rule and equipment changes that can offer better protection for players.
 The addition of face masks in penalty corners and other protection is a recent example.

 Head Injuries must be treated extremely seriously - there are strict guidelines from England Hockey on how these are applied to Junior and to Senior players.
 The club follows the EH Concussion Policy.